 Westlaw (Georgetown Law Only)

-Users of Westlaw may search an All UK Cases database that includes cases published in The Law Reports (1865-present), The Weekly Law Reports (1953-present), and in dozens of specialized reporters (dates of coverage vary).
-The database also includes historical cases published in The English Reports (covering the period from 1220 to 1865).
-Alternatively, users may limit searches to a specific case reporter series.
-Westlaw also provides a UK case law citator that will help you to determine if a particular case is still good law.
-As of January 1, 2017, cases reported in The Law Reports, The Weekly Law Reports, and other specialized ICLR reporters will no longer be available on Westlaw.
-To access this content from January 1, 2017, onward, use ICLR Online (described above.)
+Westlaw's UK Case Law Database includes cases published in dozens of subject-specific case reporters (dates of coverage vary) and for historical cases published in The English Reports (covering the period from 1220 to 1865).
+Westlaw also has a UK case law citator that will help you to determine if a particular case is still good law.

 British and Irish Legal Information Institute (BAILII)

 BAILII maintains a free online database of UK case law.
 Although the interface is not as sleek and user-friendly as that of ICLR Online, the coverage is broader and includes case law from Scotland and Northern Ireland, as well as the Irish Republic, the Court of Justice of the European Union, and the European Court of Human Rights.
 The search template supports both keyword and Boolean searching and enables users to restrict searchers to a particular court or date range.
 Users also have the option of searching by citation and by party name (title).